-I once referred to individual study animals as he/she.
-The principal investigator asked me to use the animal instead and lectured me that it is not scientifically appropriate to personalize an animal.
+I once referred to individual study animals as he/she and was lectured that it is not scientifically appropriate to personalize an animal.

-Perhaps you do personalize an animal, but this does not change the fact that using the gender-appropriate pronoun he or she is more accurate than using the pronoun it, as if the subject had no gender.
+Perhaps you do personalize an animal, but this does not change the fact that using the gender-appropriate pronoun she or he is more accurate than using the pronoun it, as if the subject had no gender.
 Why would it not be scientifically appropriate to refer to intact animals with the proper pronouns he or she?
 I have always called animals, whether research subjects or not, he or she.
 To refer to an animal as it is to remove one's self from a living creature and regard and treat this animal like a thing.
 I think animals deserve some respect, and calling them he, she or who (rather than that) is the least we can do.